LeoL6/Phisher/README.md

 ````

 # Admin Panel
-Reachable from captive portal on any device using specific logins
+Reachable from the captive portal, from any device using specific login details

 ![Phisher Admin Panel](https://github.com/user-attachments/assets/a5a399ea-a1c1-4f2e-877a-210a160d23cf)